scala/docs.scala-lang/sips/completed/_posts/2016-06-25-trailing-commas.md

 ### VCS authorship attribution

-Using the example above, the authorship of the `baz` line would be preserved, instead of becoming that of the author of the `quux` line.
+Using the example above, adding a comma after `baz` also unnecessarily changed the authorship of the line.

 ### Simplify code generation

-Such a feature would also simplify generating Scala source code.
+Allowing trailing commas would also simplify generating Scala source code.

 ### Long standing ticket

-There is an open ticket ([SI-4986][]) where this feature was requested, referencing the fact that it facilitates code generation by tools and allows for easier sorting of the values, initially in the context of import selectors but later also for other constructs in the syntax.
+([SI-4986][]) was opened in 2011 requesting support for trailing commas, referencing that it facilitates code generation by tools and allows easier sorting of values.
+It was initially in the context of import selectors but later also for other constructs in the syntax.

 ### Real-world use-cases